“See that?”

 One of the first things Chester explained was braided nylon.
 "Yes, they’re all ropes; until they come on board, then they’re called lines.
 Tied to an anchor they're rodes.
 Learn to tie them together in case one’s not long enough You have to be able to do that in a hurry."
 Chester's words were never far from thought.

-We didn't replace the sheared davit from our recent, hellish night in the channel, which meant the dinghy would have to be dragged behind by a rope.
+We didn't replace the sheared davit from our recent, hellish night in the channelwhich meant the dinghy would have to be dragged behind.
 The outboard motor was removed and tied to the transom railing Cap said we should have thought about getting a red light to use inside instead of being blinded by the dome ceiling lamp he'd installed over the drive station; so I grabbed one of our red paisley bandannas and thumb-tacked it to the ceiling.
 Worked like a charm.

-Don came down the side while I moved towards him, meeting at the expected point of impact; about where Czar's laying in the photo.
-We sat with the cabin against our backs, legs raised over the side, ready to push back; took her legs clean off ringing in my ears but I did as I was told.
+Don came down the side while I met him halfway at the likely point of impact (about where Czar's lying in this photo).
+We sat in the tight space, backs against the cabin, legs raised over the side, ready to push back; "Took her legs clean off" ringing in my ears but I did as I was told.
 No time to argue; we didn't have boat insurance.

-"DIVE," and we threw ourselves in opposite directions, laying along the sidewall.
-My face was pressed to the deck as I heard a thud, then slow, God-awful screeeeech above my head as the anchor touched the cabin wall and scraped its way across both plexiglass windows towards the back until, thankfully, it ran out of cabin.
+"DIVE," and we went in opposite directions.
+Unable to get to my feet I fell flat on the sidewall, my cheek pressed against the deck.
+I heard a THUD when the anchor touched the cabin wall and stopped; then a slow-motion, God-awful screeeeech above me as it scraped its way towards the stern, across one plexiglass window, the wall, then the other window until, blessedly, it ran out of cabin.
 Ruff Life looked as if she'd been keyed.
-Cap finally regained control and yelled down,
+Cap finally regained control and yelled down to me,

 "Are you alright?"